 - Focus on the issue at hand, not on personal attributes or past grievances.

-- Identify the root of the conflict and try to look at it from a comprehensive perspective.
+- Identify the root of the conflict and view it from a comprehensive perspective.

 - Focus on finding a solution that mutually benefits everyone.